deanturpin/thelaststraw/_plastic_bags.md

 It goes without saying: no plastic bags.
 Ever!
 People argue that they reuse them, but how many times must they be reused to justify the decades they will be hanging around afterwards?
+Why do they need a bag to keep all the plastic bags in?
 Must they be handed down to their children to offset the manufacturing cost and environmental impact?
 Even official bags-for-life are unlikely to last for the duration of your lifetime as claimed.
 But a cotton bag will at least have a chance of decomposition when it has reached the end of its useful life.

 The answer can only be to not use plastic bags at all.
 See [this article](http://www.wsj.com/articles/SB122238422541876879) in the Wall Street